jameskelly33/Flag-Quiz-MSProject2/README.md

 ### **Site user goals**

-Users to this site would like to test their knowledge of world flags in a quick, fun and interactive way as well as see their results and find out which flags they don't know whether they are a beginner or more advanced in terms of their prior flag knowledge.
+Users to this site would like to test their knowledge of world flags in a quick, fun and interactive way, as well as see their results and find out which flags they don't know whether they are a beginner or more advanced in terms of their prior flag knowledge.
 This site will meet these goals because

 *   The site will be fully interactive and click based, not requiring any typing or spelling.
 *   The quiz is available in three difficulty levels to suit different levels of prior knowledge.
-*   Quizzes are randomised meaning that no one 30second will ever be in the same order or with the same multiple choice in order to encourage users to replay and improve their skills.
+*   Quizzes are randomised, meaning that no one 30-second will ever be in the same order or with the same multiple choice in order to encourage users to replay and improve their skills.
 *   Quizzes will be timed at 30 seconds maximum meaning users do not have to make any long time commitments.
-*   A users will be able to save and track their score and compare it to other users.
+*   A users will be able to save and track their scores and compare it to other users on the same device.
 *   Visual feedback will be given to help users learn from their mistakes.